zoharcohavy/simulations/README.md

 # simulations

+Magnetism (250 lines) - best magnetism simulation so far!

-Orbits.html (158 lines) - Best gravity simulation I have so far
+Orbits (158 lines) - Best gravity simulation I have so far

 Feynman files - Some simple mechanical stuff I used in my feynman vid